-We’re living in a society that not only thinks the onus is on the victim to be more responsible, but that they should also try to avoid being raped by enforcing behaviours that won’t “cause” rapists to lose their self-control.
+The problem is that we’re living in a society that not only thinks the onus is on the victim to be more responsible, but that they should also try to avoid being raped by enforcing behaviours that won’t “cause” rapists to lose their self-control.

 Which is ridiculous and doesn’t actually address the problem of how to actually stop rapists from raping.

-There are a wealth of books that have recently been published that address the issue; many we’ve read and reviewed and some we still want to.
+There are a wealth of books that have been published that address the issue; many we’ve read and reviewed and some we still want to.

 The list of books below are our absolute must-reads.